A digital marketing postcard from San Diego

 No company seems satisfied with its current stage of evolution.
 This is important.
 Each company needs to evolve in the way that best suits their internal and external circumstances.
 But, those who move quickly, creatively, and effectively will create advantages.

 Personalization tops many B2C companies’ lists of priorities.
 Although a segment-of-one approach is an aspirational goal, customers are both delighted and afraid to receive highly personalized communications.
-Delighted because I’m “known” as an individual by the brand and am more likely to receive relevant offers.
+Delighted because I’m “known” as an individual by the brand and am more likely to receive relevant, dynamic offers.
 Afraid because the brand seems to know a lot about me, but can I trust it not to misuse this information and protect my privacy?

 Many B2B businesses are focused on account-based marketing, their twist on personalization.
 These companies are striving to marry digital capabilities with the face-to-face interactions that have historically typified and fueled the B2B business model.